 Nearby the church there is a room carved into the stone; the team found an ancient Roman cistern of the first century AD, from where now it’s possible to take a virtual tour of the Formina aqueduct.

-Here is possible to explore the 13 miles of the aqueduct built by Marco Cocceio Nerva, grandfather of the future emperor of Rome.
+The aqueduct built by Marco Cocceio Nerva, grandfather of the future emperor of Rome is 13 miles long.

 A door, originally found walled up in 1979 and reopened the same year by the six young explorers, leads in the most secret part of the monastic complex.